adam-p/danforth-east/README.md

 * Renewal email.
 Sent out a few weeks prior to membership expiring.
 If they've signed up for auto renewal on PayPal, it would be courtesy and if not, we can encourage them to renew.

+* Add tracking of member "Skills".
+They can indicate in the join/renew form what skills they have.
+Similar in UI and use to "Volunteer Interest Areas".

 * Automatically sign people up for blog post emails.
   - (Lots of complications.
 Feedburner no longer has an API.
 Need unsubscribe.
 Lots of work to roll our own.
 MailChimp, maybe?)

 * Volunteer management.
 Probably a new page.
 Make it easier for a volunteer manager to see whom has indicated a willingness to volunteer for what.
 Filter by interest areas.
 Ability to mass-email those members.
   - Does mass-mail mean we need unsubscribe?
 Would need another field and a GAE email receiver.
+  - "Skills" probably needs to be included in this.

 * If there's a renewal of a not-yet-expired member...?
 Push the renewal date into the future?
 But that makes no sense.
 Maybe "renewed date" should be changed to "expiry date" (or both).
   - Right now a premature renewal doesn't give the member any extra time.